taoensso/timbre/wiki/1-Getting-started.md

 lein uberjar        # Compile jar ''
 ```

-## Stacktrace colors
+## Stacktrace fonts

-ANSI colors are enabled by default for Clojure stacktraces.
-To turn these off (e.g. for log files or emails), you can add the following entry to your top-level config or individual appender map/s:
+ANSI fonts are enabled by default for Clojure stacktraces being printed to a console.
+To disable these, add the following entry to your top-level config or individual appender map/s:

 ```clojure
 :output-opts {:stacktrace-fonts {}}